modxorg/Docs/en/administering-your-site/moving-your-site-to-a-new-server.md

 Your site should now be up and running in its new location!

-<div class="note">**Final Checkup**
+**Final Checkup**
  It's common for there to be problems during a site migration.
 There is a script available that will run tests on your MODX site to ensure that the configuration file is configured correctly.
 See the **test\_config.php** script available as one of the MODX utility scripts here: [https://github.com/craftsmancoding/modx\_utils](https://github.com/craftsmancoding/modx_utils).
 It is quite old and since MODX 2.5.x some connectors don't exists anymore.
-If you need a better supported check, you could try the commercial [SiteCheck](http://bobsguides.com/sitecheck-tutorial.html) package. </div>
+If you need a better supported check, you could try the commercial [SiteCheck](http://bobsguides.com/sitecheck-tutorial.html) package.